wyattevers613/cy300Project/README.md

 ### Instructions
 #### Installation and Running the Game
 To run the game, download and extract the .zip file.
-Open the folder, and run the **main.py** file through a python interpreter.
+Open the folder, and run the **AstroDefense 3000.exe** file.
 The user must have the **pygame** module installed.
 This can be done easily through the pip install process.
 #### Game Instructions / Controls
-After running the **main.py** file, the main menu will launch.
+After running the **AstroDefense 3000.exe** file, the main menu will launch.
 To start a new game, click **New Game**.
 The cannon is rotated left and right using the **left and right arrow keys**, and the cannon is fired using the **spacebar**.
 The goal is to shoot the asteroids before they collide with the planet.
 If three collide, the player loses and the **Game Over** screen appears.
 From here, the player can either exit or return to the main menu.
 #### Leaderboard Feature
 After playing at least one round, the leaderboard menu will have records to display.
 The leaderboard is accesses by clicking the **Leaderboard** button on the main menu.
 Here, the player can view their top 6 games, with the score, days survived, and date displayed.

 ### File Walkthrough
+#### AstroDefense 3000.except
+Launches the game by running the **main.py** file.
 #### Assets Folder
 Contains all assets needed for game to run.
 #### .gitignore